-UNDP helps governance institutions in countries bring constitutional reforms, organize credible elections, strengthen Parliaments, and address policy and institutional options for peace, risk-reduction and development through reconciliation, empowerment and inclusion.
+UNDP helps governance institutions in countries bring constitutional reforms, organise credible elections, strengthen Parliaments, and address policy and institutional options for peace, risk-reduction and development through reconciliation, empowerment and inclusion.

 PFTAC supports PICs achieve enhanced growth and poverty reduction through its high-quality technical assistance and training in improving macroeconomic management.
-PFTAC together with PASAI has delivered accounting and financial management training for member SAI staff as well as finance officers from PICs.
+Together, PFTAC and PASAI have delivered accounting and financial management training for member SAI staff as well as finance officers from PICs.

 The University of the South Pacific (USP) is the premier provider of tertiary education in the Pacific Region and an international centre of excellence for teaching.
-USP together with PASAI delivers training on accounting standards for its member SAIs jointly funded.
+USP, together with PASAI, delivers jointly-funded training on accounting standards for its member SAIs.

 The Pacific Islands Forum is a political grouping of 16 independent and self-governing states.